 The place gives a charge to every wanderer to know and explore more.
 The Lonar Lake is a water body which is land-locked and is alkaline as well as saline at the same time.
 It is definitely a place for history to unfold with a pinch of some mystery.

 This emerald-coloured lake is something that will make you realise that ‘There’s something out there… beyond the skies’.
 Weird, right?
 Another weird thing is that, recently according to NASA, the bacterial strain discovered on the Lonar Lake crater site resembles the one found on Mars.
 It’s an opportunity for photographers especially, wildlife photographers to trap the monitor lizard which is one of the most prominent reptiles and some beautiful peacocks in their lenses that can be found by the Lonar Crater Lake.

-The place is an ideal visit for scientists, archeologists, artists or even just a normal person who simply wants to be in the arms of nature.
-The Lonar Crater Lake is a three hour drive from Aurangabad and the drive is an experience which soothes and calms at the same time.
+The place is an ideal visit for scientists, archaeologists, artists or even just a normal person who simply wants to be in the arms of nature.
+The Lonar Crater Lake is a three-hour drive from Aurangabad and the drive is an experience which soothes and calms at the same time.